 The only time you can stay longer as an F-1 is if you apply for optional practical training (OPT) or file a change of status application before the end of your grace period.
 If you are approved for OPT, you will be allowed to stay until the end date on your employment authorization document, plus a new 60-day grace period.

 (Note: The original visa stamp in your passport that you received at the consulate might have an earlier or later expiration date on it.
-This date, however, does not determine when you should leave the United States, only how long you can use that visa to enter.)
+This date, however, does not determine when you should leave the United States, only how long you can use that visa to enter the country.)